 Tour departs from under the Clock Tower in Saint Mark’s Square.

 Tour must be reserved with 3 working days advance.

 Tour is available at 12noon everyday as follows:

-Not available on Sunday and Public Holidays.
+Not available on Public Holidays.

 For the visit of the Basilica, suitable clothes are requested.
 Due to security reasons, sacks, bags or knapsacks are not allowed inside.
 Visit during liturgical celebrations is not permitted.

 Once a confirmation code has been assigned to your reservation, tour cannot be canceled nor refunded.